EnergySystemsModellingLab/muse_teaching_kit/docs/hands_on_05/hands_on_5.md

 ---
-title: Mini-Lecture 14.1 - Adding a service demand by correlation
+title: "Hands On Exercise 5: Adding a service demand by correlation"
 keywords:
 - Service demand
 - Correlation